Are you THE ONE?

 - The award will not be presented posthumously.

-- Any candidate previously awarded a cash prize by THE ONE organising committee will not be eligible to apply again; all others are welcome to apply more than once.
+- Any candidate previously awarded a cash prize from THE ONE (Int’l) Award will not be eligible to apply again; all others are welcome to apply more than once.

-- A candidate representing an NGO that has previously received a cash prize from THE ONE will not be eligible to apply.
+- Candidates belonging to an NGO that has previously received a cash prize from THE ONE will not be eligible to apply.

 RESPONSIBILITIES OF CANDIDATES, FINALISTS AND WINNER

-- Candidates are responsible for keeping THE ONE organising committee updated on any changes in their information and the progress of their humanitarian projects as required.
+- Candidates are responsible for keeping THE ONE award organising committee updated on any changes in their information or progress of their service projects as required.

 - THE ONE Committee reserves all rights to the following conditions:- Any candidate nominated for THE ONE can be removed from consideration for THE ONE if there is any misconduct or wrongdoing or scandal associated with the charity he/she represents.